ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 ## What is created
 {: #automate-s4hana-terraform-ansible}

 The scripts work in two phases.
 The first phase automates the VPC provisioning process.
-The second phase creates the SAP architecture in a distributed environment SAP S/4HANA App server on a distinct VSI VPC machine and HANA DB on a dedicated server type VSI VPC box machine.
-For more information about this architecture, see [SAP NetWeaver 7.x with HANA {{site.data.keyword.cloud}} VPC](/docs/sap?topic=sap-sap-refarch-nw-hana&interface=ui).
+The second phase creates the SAP architecture in a distributed environment SAP S/4HANA App server on a distinct VSI VPC machine and SAP HANA DB on a dedicated server type VSI VPC box machine.
+For more information about this architecture, see [SAP NetWeaver 7.x with SAP HANA {{site.data.keyword.cloud}} VPC](/docs/sap?topic=sap-sap-refarch-nw-hana&interface=ui).

 During the first phase, the VPC is provisioned with these components: